Karya, Larissa: Population

-According to the 2011 census, the population of the settlement of Karya was 542 people, a decrease of almost 18% compared with the population of the previous census of 2001.

 Geography and climate

 It is close to Mount Olympus, encouraging tourists' visits.
 The area has moderate temperatures year round, though in winter snow falls over the upper elevations.

 Morias Cave

 In the midst of World War II in 1941, a Nazi brigade stormed the village of Karya.
 A local hero, Aléxandros Yiannis Morias discovered a cave in Mount Olympus to hide the town from the Nazi invaders.
 The villagers were unharmed thanks to the discovery of the cave.
 In honor of the heroics of Aléxandros, the cave has since been named Morias Cave.